 The present value of defined benefit obligations, relevant current service cost as well as past service costs of each plan, are determined using the projected unit credit method.
 The present value is measured at the discounted expected future payments.
-The discount rate is determined by reference to market yields at the fiscal year-end on high quality corporate bonds for the corresponding period in which the retirement benefits are to be paid.
+The discount rate is determined by reference to market yields at the end of the fiscal year on high quality corporate bonds for the corresponding period in which the retirement benefits are to be paid.